ksb25395/Community-Detection/SocialNetworks/README.md

 ---------------------------[ FILES ]-------------------------------------

-Below are the files provided for the warm-up assignment in week 1:
+Below are the skeleton files provided for the warm-up assignment in week 1:

-graph.Graph.java
+graph.Graph.java - Graph Interface
-graph.CapGraph.java
+graph.CapGraph.java - Implements methods
-util.GraphLoader.java
+util.GraphLoader.java - Implement methods in Graph.java and additional methods
-graph.grader.Grader.java
+graph.grader.Grader.java - Interface
-graph.grader.EgoGrader.java
-graph.grader.SCCGrader.java
+graph.grader.EgoGrader.java -Grades the Ego Network. graph.grader.SCCGrader.java - Grades the SCCs

 Data files and information about them can be found in the data/ directory.